 Curbside Compost Collection Service

-For pick-up at the curb, all compostable materials should be placed in green bins, containers with molded handles (up to a maximum weight of 50 lbs/container) or compostable bags, such as paper yard waste bags, (up to a maximum weight of 35 lbs/bag).
+There is no limit to the amount of compost that can be put out for collection per household.
+For pick-up at the curb, all compostable materials should be placed in your green compost cart, containers with molded handles (up to a maximum weight of 50 lbs/container) or compostable bags, such as paper yard waste bags, (up to a maximum weight of 35 lbs/bag).
 If compost is not set out in this manner, it will be left at the curb.
-There is no limit to the amount of compost that can be put out for collection per household.

-The Town of Altona will be providing a green outdoor bin to each household, along with a small kitchen pail for collecting food scraps.
+The Town of Altona has provided a green outdoor bin to each household, along with a small kitchen pail for collecting food scraps.
 This is possible thanks to sponsorship agreements with Border Redi Mix Inc / Derksen Trucking Ltd in support of the green outdoor bins, and with Access Credit Union in support of the kitchen pails.

 In order to reduce odour and staining of the bins and pails, residents are encouraged to: